gwagner57/cLASSjs/README.md

 Recall that *enumeration literals* are constants that stand for a positive integer (the *enumeration index*).

 For instance, the enum literal `WeatherStateEL.SUNNY` stands for the enum index 1.
-In program code, we do no use the enum index, but rather the enum literal.
+In program code, we do not use the enum index, but rather the enum literal.
 For instance,

     var theWeather = new Weather({
           weatherState: WeatherStateEL.SUNNY, // do not use the enum index value 1